fverdoja/fverdoja.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Francesco Verdoja received his PhD in Computer Science from University of Turin, Italy in July 2017.
-During his PhD studies his research focused on graph-based image processing, with his work on tumor segmentation awarding him the "Best student award" at the International Computer Vision Summer School 2014 (ICVSS14).
-Since September 2017 he joined the Intelligent Robotics group at Aalto University in Helsinki, Finland as postdoctoral researcher.
-At the same time, he was working part-time as AI scientist for the AI consultancy company SiloAI.
+Francesco Verdoja received his Ph.D. in Computer Science from University of Turin, Italy in July 2017.
+After graduation, he joined the Intelligent Robotics group at Aalto University in Helsinki, Finland, and worked part-time as AI scientist for the AI consultancy company Silo AI, now part of AMD.

-Currently, he works as staff scientist in robotics in Aalto University.
-He is the coordinator for the Aalto Robot Lab.
+After receiving a personal Research Fellowship grant from the Research Council of Finland for the [Hypermaps](funding/2023_hypermaps/) project in 2023, he now works as academy research fellow in robotics at Aalto University.
+He also serves as coordinator for the Aalto Robot Lab.
 His research focuses on robotic perception and mapping with particular interest on increasing environment understanding by extracting semantic knowledge from spatial representations.
-His contributions include for example mapping complete occupancy of objects from partial sensor data and estimating people flow from architecture, as well as the formulation of the idea of hypermaps as next step beyond multi-layer mapping for robotics.
+His contributions include for example graph-based approaches to image segmentation and compression, estimation of complete occupancy of objects from partial sensor data, mapping the relationship between people flow and architecture, as well as the formulation of hypermaps as next step beyond multi-layer mapping for robotics.

 Other achievements include three patents based on his research, the preparation